 After Japan, successful stints with the WWC in Puerto Rico, Mexico’s EMLL, and a brief stopover at Stampede Wrestling in Canada, her legacy was forever tainted thanks to a comedy gimmick slapped onto her in the WWF.
 She was at a creative disadvantage, and management prohibited her from using certain power moves because male wrestlers had already used them.

 This is the story of Rhonda Sing’s journey to the top and a rapid descent once joining the WWE.

 Rhonda Sing – Born To Wrestle

 Born in Calgary, Alberta, Canada, Rhonda Ann Sing knew that she wanted to be a wrestler from an early age.
 In kindergarten, she got into fights with the boys while briefing them on her future in the squared circle.
-For years, her mother had ringside tickets to Stampede Wrestling, and she’d take the kids if they behaved.
+Her mother had ringside tickets to Stampede Wrestling for years, and she’d take the kids if they behaved.

 Rhonda Sing went to the same school as future wrestling stars Bret and Owen Hart and repeatedly tried to approach their family to get trained.
 But scheduling conflicts and Stampede not regularly promoting women’s wrestling made her goal of becoming a wrestler seem far-fetched.

 While on vacation in Hawaii with her family, she saw a faint glimmer of hope while channel surfing trying to find something watchable on the television.
 She was smitten by what she saw: Japanese women just going at each other in the ring, with chairs and all!

 These smallish yet gutsy performers were from All Japan Women’s Wrestling (AJW).
 They were known to have some of the best talents ever to step through a squared circle, and Sing loved every moment of what she saw.
 She didn’t know women could wrestle at such a high level!
 Their small and demure bodies belied an intensity and passion for the sport.